oleg96/HelloWorldTomcat/README.md

 4. Download and install PostgreSQL by [link](https://www.postgresql.org/download/windows/).

+5. Download and install NodeJS with npm by [link](https://nodejs.org/en/download/).

 ## Building project

 1. Download or clone project from this repository.

 2. In the console, go to the folder with the project and run the command `gradle war`.

-3. Copy file `HelloWorldTomcat.war` from folder /build/libs/ to Tomcat's /webapps/.
+3. Copy file `PictureGallery.war` from folder /build/libs/ to Tomcat's /webapps/.

 ## Logging